 I’m here to make things easier and help you make the right decisions should you decide to offer this as a solution to clients and outsource web design.
 In this blog, I’ll be discussing the most important touch points when you want to learn how to start a website design business.

 The beauty of selling web design is everyone needs it – from your local mom and pop shops to big corporations, they might just not know it yet.
 Not a single business out there won’t benefit from high-quality websites.

 When I was working as a freelancer, most of my clients would come from word of mouth.
 Some would come from cold calls, and others would come from endless searching online for businesses that might need a new website.
 It was a tedious task, and I’m sure most of you have gone through this.
 So, where do you find clients who need your web design service?

 Web design is a global service, and there’s a lot of people doing it.
-Before you scale to the bigger fish, it’s better to start with your local area.
+Before you scale to the bigger fish, it’s better to offer local website design.
 It’s like when you’re selling SEO.
 Why go for the Holy Grail when you can get little grails that will bring you revenue?
-Online listings are a great way to look up local businesses.

 Go to Yellow Pages and look for local businesses without a website by doing a search query:

 site:yellowpages.com/*mip intitle:auto repair –”website”

 From here, you’ll see the businesses that don’t have a website.